TomSellers/secern/README.md

 the Rust `regex` crate which allows multiple regular expression patterns to be matched in a single pass.

+Originally `secern` was Go based.
+I tested Rust just to see if it was faster at this task.
+The single threaded Rust version was significantly faster than either single or multi-threaded Go.

 In tests under WSL2 on Windows 10 I've processed 100 million lines with 2 sinks and 9 patterns in about 25 seconds.
 Native Linux or Windows performance will be higher.